jaicdev/QDPStudio/README.md

 Hybrid compression applies all supported techniques sequentially:

 1. **Model Training:**
-   Train the base model on your chosen dataset to ensure strong initial performance.
+   Train the base model on your chosen dataset to ensure a strong initial performance.

 2. **Sequential Compression:**
-   - **Pruning:** Remove redundant weights to reduce complexity.
+   - **Pruning:** Remove redundant weights using the selected pruning mode.
-   - **Quantization:** Convert model weights to lower precision using dynamic, static, or QAT techniques.
+   - **Quantization:** Convert model weights to lower precision with the chosen quantization strategy.
-   - **Decomposition:** Simplify model layers using methods like truncated SVD.
+   - **Decomposition:** Simplify model layers using the preferred decomposition method.
+   - **Knowledge Distillation:** Optionally, further compress the model by transferring knowledge using the selected distillation approach.

 3. **Post-Compression Fine-Tuning:**
-   Fine-tune after each compression step to mitigate loss in accuracy.
+   Fine-tune after each compression step to mitigate any loss in accuracy.

 4. **Evaluation:**
-   Compare key metrics—accuracy, inference time, and model size—between the original and compressed models.
+   Compare key metrics—including accuracy, inference time, and model size—between the original and compressed models.

 **Run the Hybrid Pipeline using the `--all` flag:**